joshglenn/react-native-wiki/Roadmap.md

 * Faster app reloads during development.
 Owners: [cpojer](https://twitter.com/cpojer).
 ETA: February
     * We'll focus on rewriting packager internals and building updateable bundles so that in development mode only the changed files have to be sent to the device.
+* Better templates for creating new apps.
+Owner: [Martin Konicek](https://twitter.com/martinkonicek).
+ETA: March
+    * Xcode, for example, lets you create a new app with stack or tab navigation via UI.
+It should be easy to do this in React Native too.
 * A better "create-react-native-app" workflow.
 Owners: [Adam Perry](https://github.com/dikaiosune), [martinkonicek](https://twitter.com/martinkonicek).
 ETA: March
     * The goal is to make it simpler to set up new applications.
 It should be possible to create a new React Native app without first installing Xcode or Android Studio.